 Fayetteville Social Security Disability Attorney

-For benefits determinations, the Social Security Administration (SSA) utilizes a 5-step sequential evaluation process.
-The five step process begins with determining whether you are working or otherwise engaged in what the SSA calls “substantial gainful activity” or SGA.
+For benefits determinations, the SSA utilizes a 5-step sequential evaluation process.
+The five-step process begins with determining whether you are working or otherwise engaged in what the SSA calls “substantial gainful activity” or SGA.
 If your activity exceeds certain levels, you will be ineligible for benefits.
 At step two in the process, the SSA will consider whether your injury, condition, or impairment is considered severe under SSA rules.
 If the SSA should happen to rule that your disability is “not severe” it does not necessarily mean that your condition is mild, it could simply mean that you have failed to present sufficient evidence.

 If you proceed to the third step of the process, the SSA will determine whether your condition meets or equals a listed condition.
 If your condition meets or equals a condition that appears in the SSA’s listed conditions, you can immediately qualify for benefits without proceeding to steps four and five of the process.

 Should your condition be considered severe but not meet or equal a listed condition, your residual functional capacity (RFC) will be assessed at step four.
 RFC simply means the things that you are still able to do despite your severe impairment.
 At step four, a determination will also be made regarding whether your RFC permits you to perform past work.
 If you are unable to perform past work, the SSA will determine whether you are able to perform alternate work at step five in the process.